caseywatts/caseywatts.github.io/book/all-chapters.md

 To start up your debugger in the moment, I recommend the _whoop technique_.

 One day, my mother snapped at my younger brother for leaving the door open.
 Immediately after, she felt bad and apologized.
-She told us she really did not know why she yelled about "such a small thing".
+She told us she really did not know why she yelled about "such a small thing."
 After thinking about it for a bit, she realized that she had not eaten that day.
 She was pretty hungry.
 That hunger affected both her mood and her response to my brother.
 After she ate some food, she felt much less irritable.
 I am really proud of her going through this whole thought process — great job, mom!

 ### Whoop!

 This was not the first or last time this sort of thing would happen.
 My mom wanted to get better at this — better at noticing things like how her hunger, thoughts, and emotions can affect her mood.
 Once she got into that introspective state she could figure it out well enough, but she had trouble getting into that introspective state in the first place.
-In programming terms, she had trouble hitting a "debugger breakpoint".

 My mom asked us to help her next time she got frustrated or upset like this.
-We brainstormed, and decided that next time we could loudly yell "WHOOP!".
+We brainstormed, and decided that next time we could loudly yell "WHOOP!."
 After the whoop, she might enter an introspective state (the _whoop state_) and try processing the experience.
 Or, she could say "not now" and we would move on.
 She whoops herself, I whoop myself, my brother whoops himself.
 We all whoop!

 ![Whoop](assets/Whoop.png)